-- Analyze economic and financial developments of a country in the region using historical data and a hands-on, Excelbased framework. - Create consistent one-year macroeconomic projections on the assumption that policies do not change. - Identify economic vulnerabilities and risks in a baseline scenario and policy measures to address them. - Prepare an adjustment scenario that reflects the policy measures and their macroeconomic impact. - Identify further policy goals and measures beyond the one-year horizon that will be incorporated into a medium-term framework.
+- Create consistent macroeconomic baseline projections on the assumption that policies do not change, while respecting accounting and behavioral links among economic variables. - Analyze the baseline macroeconomic scenario, to understand economic and financial developments, and diagnose macroeconomic imbalances. - ► Identify economic vulnerabilities and risks in the baseline scenario and articulate how policy measures address them. - ► Prepare an adjustment scenario that reflects the policy measures and their macroeconomic impact. - ► Negotiate an economic adjustment program with the respective counterparty in a role-playing simulation exercise. - ► Identify further policy goals and measures that will be incorporated into a medium-term framework.